 The Expedition has not been crash-tested by our preferred source, the Insurance Institute for Highway Safety.
 It scores five stars in government front-crash tests, which is the highest rating possible.
 A new trailer-sway control feature is standard and works in conjunction with the electronic stability system to detect trailer movement and apply braking, as well as reduce engine torque to keep the vehicle in control.
 A standard MyKey system allows parents to impose vehicle restrictions on teen drivers.
 Parents can limit the vehicle’s top speed, add a persistent seat-belt reminder, limit the volume on the stereo to 44 percent of its maximum volume, and have a speed chime activate at 45, 55 or 65 mph.

 - Standard front-seat side-impact airbags

 - Standard side curtain airbags

-- Standard electronic stability control with antiroll mitigation
+- Standard electronic stability system with anti-rollover technology

 - Standard four-wheel-disc antilock brakes